Jim Aldred: Beginnings in Portugal

 In 2016, Aldred relocated to Portugal with his wife.
 After approximately one year of what he described as "drinking wine and eating good food", Aldred became bored after the "beach season ended".
 (Note: Statement is a combination of two quotes: "Portugal is a beautiful country but my love is ice hockey and I got kind of bored with nothing much to do after the beach season ended".
 "We came here and, for a year or so, I was on the beach, drinking wine and eating good food, but I'm a hockey man".)
 Looking to return to hockey, he searched online to locate a group in Sintra who played inline hockey, and on temporary ice rinks at Christmas markets at shopping malls in winter.
-The largest rink in Portugal at the time was inside a converted bullring in Elvas, which was not an regulation-sized rink for hockey.
+The largest rink in Portugal at the time was inside a converted bullring in Elvas, which was not a regulation-sized rink for hockey.
 He joined them and conducted training sessions at Coliseu de Elvas, and the shopping mall UBBO [Dolce Vita Tejo], and entered the team into tournaments.
 Their talent was noticed by the International Ice Hockey Federation (IIHF) at an event in Spain, which led to the players affiliating with the Portuguese Winter Sports Federation (FDIP) and an invitation to oversee the Portugal men's national ice hockey team, with Aldred as the coach and his wife as the manager.
 Joining the FDIP provided financial support for the team, which Aldred and the players had paid for all travel themselves until then.

 The first international event Aldred coached for Portugal was the inaugural IIHF Development Cup, hosted in Andorra in 2017.
 Winning their debut game in a shootout by a 3–2 score versus the Andorra national team, Portugal had losses to the Ireland national team and the Morocco national team.
 In the third-place match, Portugal defeated Andorra by a 5–3 score for the bronze medal.
 Later in 2017, Aldred led Portugal to a second-place finish at a ten-team tournament in his former hometown of Nijmegen.
 Returning to the Development Cup in 2018, Aldred added players from the Portuguese diaspora to earned a silver medal, following a loss by a 4–5 score to the North Macedonia national team.
 Portugal had two wins and one loss, and scored 27 goals in three tournament games.

 In 2018, Aldred established the Luso Lynx Hockey Club, based in Sintra, which became the first club affiliated with the FDIP.
 The Lynx played in the amateur Andalusian Hockey League in Spain, where the team travelled to Granada to play several games in a weekend.